ENGN2912B-2018/EE-A/README.md

 + Linux (Raspbian and Debian)
 + Windows 10 (Kalman)
 #### Description of Functional Testing to date
-Generated MATLAB scripts for quick visualization of reported data from acceleration for different state size.
-There is also a MATLAB script which performs the numerical integration on the filtered acceleration data using MATLAB’s built-in functions for comparison to C++.
-The MATLAB testing scripts are placed in a folder named MATLAB. implementation
+We generated MATLAB scripts to quickly double-check the visualization of reported accleration data for different state sizes.
+We also wrote a MATLAB script that performs the numerical integration on filtered acceleration data using built-in functions for comparative purposes.
+The MATLAB testing scripts can be found in the repository under a folder named *MATLAB*.
 #### Instructions for Compiling and Running the Software
 ###### Graphical Interface/Data Visualization
 Our GUI was created using Qt Creator version 5.10.1 and made use of the QCustomPlot external library and the Qt Data Visualization module that comes with this version of the software.
 Everything was created and tested on the CCV; our executable file will run on any Linux machine, but will not on Windows and iOS devices.
 The instruction list below provides a comprehensive tutorial on how to run and build our GUI software application **in the CCV environment**: